wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Ternaries

-### Ternaries should not be nested and generally be single line expressions.
+Ternaries should not be nested and generally be single line expressions.

 eslint: [`no-nested-ternary`](https://eslint.org/docs/rules/no-nested-ternary.html)